mjpuser/htmjs/README.md

 * differences between hemispheres (wider dendrite spans in right)
 * frequency to mean more intense sensation (this could differ for different areas)
 * bursting vs tonic impulses
+* general idea: neurons are driven to fire together.
+The inhibitory cells are meant to align them.
+So maybe inhibitory cells are the keys to distinguishing and perception.

 ## Thalamus
 * Every sensory system relayed through here to the cortex